-Session 7 of Homosexuality & Transgenderism: A Bible Study.
+Session 7 of Homosexuality & Transgender Identity: A Bible Study

 Icebreaker: Share about a time you wanted to join a club or group but were not admitted because of something physical – such as your age, your gender, your ethnicity, your background.